Vamshi2198/Go-Chase-it-/README.md

 * This node provides a `ball_chaser/command_robot` service to drive the robot by controlling its linear x and angular z velocities.
 The service should publish to the wheel joints and return back the requested velocities.

 2. `process_image`:
-* This node reads the robot’s camera image, analyzes it to determine the presence and position of a black ball.
-If a black ball exists in the image, this node requests a service via a client to drive the robot towards it.
+* This node reads the robot’s camera image, analyzes it to determine the presence and position of a red ball.
+If a red ball exists in the image, this node requests a service via a client to drive the robot towards it.

 ## Prerequisites
 * Gazebo >= 7.0.